 Should I get agreed value or market value for my LDV?

 For newer LDVs, agreed value is worth considering.
-LDV vehicles may depreciate more quickly than established brands, so market value policies could pay out less than expected.
+LDV vehicles may depreciate more quickly than established brands, so market value policies could pay out less than expected at claim time.
 Agreed value locks in your payout amount and provides certainty.
+Check RedBook for current LDV valuations.

 Is the LDV eDeliver expensive to insure?